eastgenomics/dx-streaming-upload/README.md

 ```

-A test script has been written (`docker-tests/docker_test.sh`) to check dx-streaming-upload in the container works as expected, this will simulate 2 simultaneous sequencing runs being uploaded from 2 separate sequencers.
-One is expected to succeed (`A01295`) and one should fail due to incomplete cycles (`A01303`).
+A test script has been written (`docker-tests/docker_test.sh`) to check dx-streaming-upload in the container works as expected, this will simulate 3 simultaneous sequencing runs being uploaded from 3 separate sequencers.
+One is expected to succeed (`A01295`), one should upload and send an alert due to incomplete cycles (`A01303`) and another (`A01625`) should upload and send an alert due to more than one samplesheet.
 To run this and start the test do the following:

 ```
 # build the image